Third from the Sun

-"Third from the Sun" is episode 14 of the American television anthology series The Twilight Zone.
+"Third from the Sun" is the fourteenth episode of the American television anthology series The Twilight Zone.
 It is based on a short story of the same name by Richard Matheson which first appeared in the first issue of the magazine Galaxy Science Fiction in October 1950.

 Opening narration

 Plot

 Will Sturka, a scientist who works at a military base, has been producing a great number of H-bombs alongside other staff members who are manufacturing various devastating weapons in preparation for imminent nuclear war.
 Sturka realizes that there is only one way to escape—steal an experimental, top-secret spacecraft stored at another base up north.
 He plans to bring his friend Jerry Riden, who is trained as a pilot of the spacecraft, along with their wives and Sturka's daughter Jody.
 The two plot for months, secretly supplying the ship and making arrangements for their departure.
 One afternoon, Sturka engages in conversation with a co-worker, Carling, who gleefully tells him that he's heard a rumor the war will start in 48 hours.
 When Sturka voices his disgust at the potential holocaust, Carling is dismayed and cautions him, saying Sturka should watch what he says, and what he thinks.

 At home, Sturka confides in his family, trying to assuage his guilt over helping to create weapons by rationalizing he's only one part in a much larger machine though he recognizes that he still maintains partial responsibility.
 His daughter comments that there's a terrible feeling in the air, that something dreadful is coming and that everyone can feel it.
 Sturka realizes that time is running out.